-Kingdom of Callaway Historical Society: The Historical Society was established in 1960 and currently is housed in the business district of Fulton at 513 Court Street.
-The museum has displays of important people, places, and events in chronological order since the county was established in 1820.
-Civil War buffs may learn about the story of the “Kingdom” and view a diorama of the Battle of Moore’s Mill.
-Children may sample an archeology dig or examine “Grandma's trunk.”
-Our genealogy library is available for those researching their ancestors.
-Hours: 10 am to 4 pm Tuesday through Friday, admission free and closed during January.
+Kingdom of Callaway Historical Society: The Historical Society is located in the “Brick District” of Fulton at 513 Court Street.
+The museum includes a genealogy library and is open from 10 am to 4 pm Tuesday through Friday, admission free and closed during January.
 573-642-0570 email: firstname.lastname@example.org

-Churchill Truman Day: On March 5, 1946, Winston Churchill delivered his “Sinews of Peace” speech, later dubbed his “Iron Curtain Speech” in the gymnasium of the college.
-President Harry S. Truman, who was proud to have Churchill visit his home state, escorted and introduced the former Prime Minister of England to Fulton.
-Visitors may view movie clips of this event at the Winston Churchill Memorial.
+Churchill Truman Day: On March 5, 1946, Winston Churchill delivered his “Sinews of Peace” speech, later dubbed his “Iron Curtain Speech” in the gymnasium of Westminster College.
+President Harry S. Truman escorted and introduced the former Prime Minister of England to Fulton.

 Missouri School for the Deaf: Founded in 1851, The Missouri School for the Deaf was established to educate the deaf children living in the state.
 The school has undergone many changes.
 Buildings have come and gone, but the history of the institution is preserved in the “Burney L. Fishback, Sr. Memorial Museum” housed in Kerr Hall on the campus located on East 5th Street.

-(1849-1929): Titled General M.F.
-Bell from his service during the Spanish American War, Bell was a well-known architect in the state of Missouri.
-Besides his vast amount of buildings in Callaway County, Bell designed many state college and institutional buildings, business houses, and homes throughout the state.
-Two of his earliest works after his arrival to Fulton in 1871 still remain a part of the business community, the Palace Hotel and the Masonic Hall (a restaurant).
-Some of his homes may be seen along the historic districts of East 5th Street, West 7th Street, and Court Street.
+Morris Frederick Bell (1849-1929): Bell was well-known in the state of Missouri as an architect.
+Two of his earliest works remain a part of the city’s Brick District; the Palace Hotel and the Masonic Hall (a restaurant).
+In addition to his many buildings in the Fulton area, Bell designed a large number homes, institutional buildings and colleges, and businesses in the state.
+Several of his designed homes are seen along the historic districts of East 5th Street, West 7th Street, and Court Street.